Garage Planning Permission

 Do I need Building Regulations Approval to construct a detached garage?

 You will need Building Regulations approval, If the garage meets the following conditions:

-- It is more than 30 square metres in floor area.
+- Is more than 30 square metres in floor area.

 - Is within one metre away from any boundary or constructed of non-combustible materials for example brick/block, concrete panel, tiled roof.